robertogreco99/Tesi/README.md

 The file contains the podman commands to launch in order to create the final csv.
 To run the analysis run `run_analyze_script_simulation.py`.
 You need to set the dataset fields to specifies where to found the file with the podman commands.
 The csv contains:
+- for every distorted file :
+  - for each temporal pooling :
-- for every distorted file : the vmaf results for the 9 vmaf models and features calculated for different temporal poolings.
-It has also other columsn
+   - the vmaf scores for the 9 vmaf models
+   - the different  features  values
+   -  It has also other columsn

 # What do you need
 - A json dataset file description like this :